William Joseph Taylor: Australia: the 'Kangaroo Office'

 The Kangaroo Office was intended to be a colonial supplies store in Port Phillip that included a press for tokens and bullion rounds (the Kangaroo Office pieces).
 The bullion rounds described as the “Gold Business” by Office manager R Scaife in a letter dated 9 Sept 1854.
 The Kangaroo Office had more than the one objective numismatics focuses on.
 A syndicate of Dr. Thomas Hodgkin, Peter Tindall (Jnr) and William Joseph Taylor funded the venture.
 The trio purchased a vessel called The Kangaroo (660 nrt), originally owned by Peter Tindall (Snr), to transport significant amount of colonial supplies to Port Phillip along with the press, the dies and two employees with a prefabricated building.
 The employees being Reginald Scaife, the step son of Dr Hodgkin after Hodgkin's 1850 marriage to Sarah Scaife, and William Morgan Brown who was in charge of the press operations.

 The standard narrative that permeates the internet is that the venture's prime objective was to profiteer on the difference in gold prices between the gold fields of Victoria and the market in London.
 That narrative is just part of the false numismatic story as the gold price in Australia was stable, long before the Kangaroo set sail from England, mainly as a consequence of the Bullion Act 1852 in Adelaide.

-The standard narrative makes the venture all about the medalist W Taylor establishing a private mint and making money on the alleged gold price differential.
-That theory was debunked on 2005 when John Sharples of the Museum of Victoria discovered and published the 1853 agreement (the Deed) between the 3 entrepreneurs and the store manager, R Scaife.
+The standard narrative focuses on the medalist W Taylor establishing a private mint and making money on the alleged gold price differential.
+That theory was debunked on 2005 when John Sharples of the Museum of Victoria discovered and published the 1853 agreement (the Deed) between the three entrepreneurs and the store manager, R Scaife.
 It now seems the store itself or, more likely, the money in logistics were the drivers of the venture.

 The venture is alleged to have been considered in November 1852.
 Gold was reported daily in the Melbourne Argus (news print) and was 68s in Port Phillip at that time.
-The Kangaroo did not sail until 7 months after Nov 1852.
-By this point in time, mid '53, gold was around 70-71 shilling per ounce in the colonies, had been for a while.
+The Kangaroo did not sail until seven months after Nov 1852.
+By this point in time, mid '53, gold was around 70-71 shilling per ounce in the colonies, and had been for a while.
 Gold was not the 55s that Walter Roth claimed it to be in his 1895 article on the Kangaroo Office pieces in the Queenslander.

 The store, the Kangaroo Office, failed as a venture due to a number of factors, lack of customers, lack of copper blanks, lack of diggers selling gold in Melbourne.
 All this can be found in correspondence from Scaife (store manager) in Sharples (of the Victoria Museum) work on the Kangaroo Office.
-Arguably the key factor that led to failure of the store was an over supply of goods in the market.
+Arguably the key factor that led to failure of the store was an excess supply of goods in the market.
 The exhibition medal press is for sale by August 1855 and the store closed in 1857.